Loopgen/Loopgen.github.io/index.md

 <br>

-* stylegan2 interpolation for looper man one bar
+* Interpolation result of the StyleGAN2 model trained on the Looperman dataset with one bar

 <br>
 <img src="demo_page/loooperman/stylegan2_interpolation/sample_mixing.png" class="sample">